 The Shannon Estuary is a spectacular and unspoilt estuary located just off the Wild Atlantic Way.
 This area of remarkable natural beauty is where Ireland’s longest river – the mighty Shannon flows into the azure water of the Atlantic Ocean.
 Along the Shannon Estuary drive, you will find delightful towns, pretty villages and world famous shore fishing sites.
-The Shannon Estuary drive is a looped route of approximately 207km and incorporates the following locations: Bunratty, Ennis, Clarecastle, Ballynacally, Killadysert, Labasheeda, Killimer, Tarbert, Foynes, Askeaton, Kilcornan and Limerick City.
-Shannon Ferry connects the region with a short crossing from Killimer to Tarbert.
+It is a looped route of approximately 207km and incorporates the following locations: Bunratty, Ennis, Clarecastle, Ballynacally, Killadysert, Labasheeda, Killimer, Tarbert, Foynes, Askeaton, Kilcornan and Limerick City.
+The Shannon Car Ferry can take you across the Estuary in 20 minutes, connecting Tarbert in Co.
+Kerry and Killimer in Co.
+Clare.
 While crossing, keep an eye out for the bottlenose dolphins that live in the waters of the estuary.

 Open Year Round